boyter/boyter.org/content/posts/national-broadband-network-a-real-end.md

 ![nbn install](/static/nbn/install3.jpg)
 ![nbn install](/static/nbn/ntd.jpg)

 After the NTD install, and a little diagnostics, the little light went green indicating that the fibre was active.
+It should be noted NBN does not seem to install the battery backup anymore.
+This isn't a huge issue for me, as I would have pulled the battery instantly to avoid it beeping at some point.
+I asked about this and it seems its only installed now for premises that need a 24/7 connection.
 At this point its a matter of waiting for NBN to do some tweaks on their side.
 A few days later I got this email,

 ![nbn progress](/static/nbn/emailprogress.png)